Great Lakes Storm of 1913: November 9

-By noon on Sunday, weather conditions on lower Lake Huron were close to normal for a November gale.
-Barometric pressures in some areas began to rise, bringing hopes of an end to the storm.
+By noon on Sunday, barometric pressures in some areas began to rise, bringing hopes of an end to the storm.
 The low pressure area that had moved across Lake Superior was moving northeast, away from the lakes.
 The Weather Bureau issued the first of its twice-daily reports at approximately 8:00 a.m.; it did not send another report to Washington, D.C., until 8:00 p.m.
 This proved to be a serious problem; the storm would have most of the day to build up hurricane-force winds before the Bureau headquarters in Washington would have detailed information.